Datapluslogic/SC2-Replay-Engagements/README.md

 Engagement Type | Logic
 ------------ | -------------
-***Base Requirement** | Is engaged with enemy army (taking or dealing damange, units within range of enemy army (<7)) OR Is engaged with enemy economy (dealing damage to economic units/building, units within range of enemy base (<7))
+***Base Requirement for Engagement** | Is engaged with enemy army (taking or dealing damange, units within range of enemy army (<7)) OR Is engaged with enemy economy (dealing damage to economic units/building, units within range of enemy base (<7))
-Killing Overlords/Nydus/Creep |  Is engaged with enemy economy AND Killing Overlords/Nydus/Creep Economic Damage - Town Hall/Workers/Buildings | Is engaged with enemy economy AND NOT Harass Economic Harass - Town Hall/Workers/Buildings | Is engaged with enemy economy AND Harass Army Engagement | No base within distance threshold (>30) Push | Unit Group Closer to Enemy Base AND NOT Harass (30% of Army supply or greater in engagement group) Harass | Unit Group Closer to Enemy Base
-Defense | Unit Group Not Closer to Enemy Base
+*Harass (Boolean) | <30% of Army supply in engagement group Killing Overlords/Nydus/Creep |  Is engaged with enemy economy AND Killing Overlords/Nydus/Creep Economic Damage - Town Hall/Workers/Buildings | Is engaged with enemy economy AND NOT Harass (Boolean) Economic Harass - Town Hall/Workers/Buildings | Is engaged with enemy economy AND Harass (Boolean) Army Engagement | No base within distance threshold (>30) Push | Unit Group Closer to Enemy Base AND NOT Harass (Boolean) Harass (Engagement Type) | Unit Group Closer to Enemy Base AND Harass (Boolean) Defense | Unit Group Not Closer to Enemy Base

 ### Unit Groups